Please click here if you do not see a Nav Frame at left

 There are exceptions to every rule.
 So while it's true that in general, you should try your best to be totally original in creating your own game, it's also true that, because so many games have been made over the years, it's practically impossible to make a game that doesn't borrow at least some smidgeon of a sliver of an idea of one or more other games.
 Thus it happens that, whenever one of these "I wanna copy a game" topics arises on a newsgroup or forum, as it gets discussed down to the seemingly contradictory exceptions and details, every poster eventually boils it all down to this:

-"Just how closely CAN I copy something and get away with it?"
+"How closely can I copy something (or what can I use from it) and get away with it?"

 I'm not a lawyer, but I've been in the game industry a long time.
 I've heard all the arguments, and I've gotten a bit tired trying to explain this time and time again.
 I don't know of a website I can just point people to to answer this frequently asked question - so I'm writing this FAQ.
 Then, the next time it comes up, hopefully I can just say "read the FAQ" and then everybody will see not only what they can't do, but why they can't do it, and why they shouldn't mind being original and creative instead.